pwmarcz/fpga-tutorial/docs/verilog.md

 - Normally, `out` should be 0.
 - The user should raise `in` to 1 for a single cycle, and set `data` to a desired value in the same cycle.
+After that, `in` will go back to 0.
 - Then, during the following 8 cycles, `out` should contain consecutive bits of `data` (highest to lowest).
 - After that, `out` should go back to 0.